AGabtni/MazeScape/README.md

 3d platformer made with the Unity Game Engine (w/ C# scripts) .
-It's a boilerplate for a 3rd person shoot game .
+It's a boilerplate for a 3rd person shooter game .

 ## Quick Preview